Wellington Region

 Te Whanganui-a-Tara

-According to the 2024 Property Industry Impact Report, the property industry contributed $8.6 billion to the Wellington economy.
+According to the most recent Property Industry Impact Report, the property industry contributed $8.6 billion to the Wellington economy.

 This includes a direct impact of $3.6 billion and flow-on (indirect and induced) impacts of $2.2 and $2.7 billion respectively.
 It is important to note that this does not include capital gains from the appreciation of land and property values.
 In addition, 24,820 employees were directly employed in the property industry, accounting for 9% of total employment in Wellington.
 That is a significant involvement by our members and others.